Code-str8/income-prediction-challange/README.md

-# Income Prediction ML Project
+# Income Prediction ML Azubian Challenge

 <span style="font-weight:500">This repository contains a cutting-edge machine learning project spearheaded by Team Xenon from the Azubi Cohort 5.
 The project focuses on predicting income levels and seamlessly integrating the model into a robust web application using the powerful FAST API framework.</span>